jjaammees/Y8jjaammees.github.io/_posts/2017-11-12-FUZE-week-five.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I learnt from my mistakes in chapter 1 and they helped me complete 5 and 6.</td>
+    <td>I learnt from my mistakes from earlier in the term and translated that into the speed we worked for this reason we managed to get very far.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>The facts we could not go further than what the book said.</td>
+    <td>nothing this week limited my learning as I remembered my USB stick and this week the fuze box started up straight away.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will try to work faster next week so we get further into the book.</td>
+    <td>I won't change anything as everything this week went very well as I got my blog to look how I wanted it to look like.</td>
   </tr>
 </table>